 Graham's Historic Farm has been in the family since William Graham founded it in 1738.
-At the time of the Revolution, his grandson, Hugh Graham, who served under Francis Marion owned the farm with his father Nielson, British prisoners were brought to Hugh's farm after the battle of Tearcoat on their way to General Harrington in Cheraw.
+At the time of the Revolution, his grandson, Hugh Graham, who served under Francis Marion owned the farm with his father Nielson.
+British prisoners were brought to Hugh's farm after the battle of Tearcoat on their way to General Harrington in Cheraw.

-The farm remains in the Graham family today.
+The farm remains with the Graham family today.
 All of the period buildings have been lost to time, but the farmland itself remains in active use, and the site is largely untouched by modern intrusions.

 Florence and Williamsburg counties had several hundred militia and full-time Continental soldiers fighting for America's freedom from British rule.
 Many of their descendants still live in the area today.

 British Lieutenant Colonel Banastre Tarleton & Francis Marion "The Swamp Fox":

 Colonel Banastre Tarleton was sent to capture or kill Marion in November 1780; he despaired of finding the "old swamp fox", who eluded him by traveling along swamp paths.
 It was Tarleton who gave Marion his nom de guerre when, after unsuccessfully pursuing Marion's troops for over 26 miles through a swamp, he gave up and swore "[a]s for this damned old fox, the Devil himself could not catch him."
 Once Marion had shown his ability at guerrilla warfare, making himself a serious nuisance to the British, Gov. John Rutledge (in exile in North Carolina) commissioned him a brigadier general of state troops.

 One of many family receipts, the below reads: "Received November 10, 1780 of Mr. Hugh Grimes* two bushels of corn and dinner for eleven men being a detachment from Colonel Marion carrying prisoners to General Harrington."